OpenMoonRay/openmoonray-docs/docs/moonray/normal-maps/ProjectCameraNormalMap.md

           | custom = 1

-        <p>Whether to use the image and pixel aspect ratio of the texture being projected, or a custom aspect ratio</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">Whether to use the image and pixel aspect ratio of the texture being projected, or a custom aspect ratio</p>

     <h3>custom_aspect_ratio</h3>